-- 1) IoT and blockchain implementation in smart home applications for data security gains. - IoT and blockchain implementations for secure data storage and management of private data in smart home-based healthcare services. - 3) IoT and blockchain implementation for privacy preservation in digital healthcare systems (internal consortium/secure disclosure of transparent private data of the smart home user.
+(i) IoT and Blockchain implementation in smart home applications for data security gains.

+(ii) IoT and Blockchain implementations for secure data storage and management of private data in smart home-based healthcare services.

+(iii) IoT and Blockchain implementation for privacy preservation in digital healthcare systems (internal consortium/secure disclosure of transparent private data of the smart home user.

-Another contribution of this survey is summarized as follows:
+Another contribution of this survey is summarised as follows:

-- 1) Discussion of the benefits and applications of integrative BCoT for smart healthcare. - 2) Introduction of the conceptual authorisation framework from Blockchain-enabled IoT in (i) smart home well-being monitoring (ii) data storage and management (i.e., electronic health record-EHR and medical health record-MHR management), and (iii) digital healthcare system analysis and diagnosis, where the BCN can guarantee ethical disclosure of information that is beneficial to information stakeholders, i.e., data subject/publishers and subscribers in the smart home healthcare ecosystem. - 3) Highlighting the challenges and opportunities that require implementation in the digital healthcare domain by researchers.
+1) Discussion of the benefits and applications of integrative BCoT for smart healthcare.

+2) Introduction of the conceptual authorisation framework from Blockchain-enabled IoT in (i) Smart home well-being monitoring (ii) data storage and management (i.e., electronic health record-EHR and medical health record-MHR management), and (iii) digital healthcare system analysis and diagnosis, where the Blockchain network can guarantee ethical disclosure of information that is beneficial to information stakeholders i.e., data subject/publishers and subscribers in the smart home healthcare ecosystem.

+3) Highlighting the challenges and opportunities that require implementation in the digital healthcare domain by researchers.

 1.6.
-Research aim
+Research Aim

 This study aims to address security and privacy concerns in smart home healthcare systems by proposing an authorization framework using permissioned BCT.
 The research questions cover various aspects of data security and privacy, such as access control mechanisms, secure data storage, and threat evaluation.
-The study aims to examine security threats to data privacy in smart homes, design middleware for access control using BCT, and validate the system's performance.
-The potential impact of the study is significant, as it addresses the growing concern of IoT-based attacks on vulnerable groups [38,39] and proposes a consensus-based transaction endorsement equipped with a privacy preservation model and data ownership to control selective disclosure of personally identifiable information.
+The study aims to examine security threats to data privacy in smart homes, design a middleware for access control using BCT, and validate the system's performance.
+The potential impact of the study is significant, as it addresses the growing concern of IoT-based attacks on vulnerable groups [39, 40] and proposes a consensusbased transaction endorsement equipped with a privacy preservation model and data ownership to control selective disclosure of personally identifiable information.
 The proposed model could be applied across all smart home settings.

-In this paper, the specific research questions raised, examined, and proffered with solutions are
+In this paper, the specific research question raised, examined, and proffered with solutions are:

-RQ1.
-How suitable are existing transport encryption techniques for tackling emerging interception threat models targeted towards depriving users of privacy due to unethical disclosure of personally identifiable information when resource-constrained IoT devices are used in the smart home healthcare delivery ecosystem?
+RQ1 - How suitable are existing transport encryption techniques in tackling emerging interception threat models targeted towards depriving users of privacy due to unethical disclosure of personally identifiable information when resource-constrained IoT devices are used in the smart home healthcare delivery ecosystem?
+RQ2 - How can a consent-based privacy model be implemented for decision-making in the ethical disclosure of sensitive or private data?

-RQ2.
-How can a consent-based privacy model be implemented for decision-making in the ethical disclosure of sensitive or private data?
-RQ3.
-How can IoT, BCT, and smart contracts be exploited to design an authorisation framework for ethical disclosure of private data during the acquisition and transmission of data in smart home healthcare delivery processes that could improve users' privacy?
+RQ3 - How can IoT, Blockchain technology, and smart contracts be exploited to design an authorisation framework for ethical disclosure of private data during the acquisition and transmission of data in smart home healthcare delivery processes that could improve users' privacy?

-Considerations include consent-based access control to safeguard against the illegitimate collection of private data and the use of a storage approach applicable to ensure secure storage of such data in a smart home healthcare ecosystem.
+Considerations to include consent-based access control to safeguard against the illegitimate collection of private data; and the storage approach applicable to ensure secure storage of such data in a smart home healthcare ecosystem.